-- Students should not bring skateboards, scooters, roller-blades, or "heelies" to school. - Bicycles may be ridden to and from school, but they may not be used during school hours and should not be ridden on the school grounds or sidewalks surrounding the school at any time. - Bicycles should be locked up in the racks.
+- Students should not bring skateboards, scooters, roller-blades, or "heelies" to school. - Bicycles may be ridden to and from school, but they may not be used during school hours and should not be ridden on the school grounds or sidewalks surrounding the school at any time. - Bicycles should be locked up.